cvijovics/CMPT391S2025/README.md

 5. **Insert Sample Data**

-   - Execute the provided insert scripts (e.g., `student insert.sql`, `department insert.sql`) to populate the tables with sample data.
+   - Execute the provided insert scripts to populate tables with sample data.
+Do so in the following order:
+   - department, student, instructor, course, instance

 6. **Test Your Setup**